Elijah: Literature and tradition

 Muslim literature and tradition recounts that Elijah preached to the Kingdom of Israel, ruled over by Ahab and later his son Ahaziah.
 He is believed to have been a "prophet of the desert—like John the Baptist".
 Elijah is believed to have preached with zeal to Ahab and his wife Jezebel, who according to Muslim tradition was partly responsible for the worship of false idols in this area.
 Muslims believe that it was because the majority of people refused to listen to Elijah that Elisha had to continue preaching the message of God to Israel after him.

 Islamic miniature of Ilyas (left) and fellow Islamic prophet Khidr sit together at the fountain of youth.

 Elijah has been the subject of legends and folktales in Muslim culture, usually involving his meeting with Khidr, and in one legend, with Muhammad himself.
 In Islamic mysticism, Elijah is associated closely with the sage Khidr.
 One hadith reported that Elijah and Khidr met together every year in Jerusalem to go on the pilgrimage to Mecca.
 Elijah appears also in the Hamzanama numerous times, where he is spoken of as being the brother of Khidr as well as one who drank from the Fountain of Youth.

 Further, It is narrated in Kitab al-Kafi that Imam Ja'far al-Sadiq was reciting the prostration of Ilyas (Elijah) in the Syrian language and began to weep.
 He then translated the supplication in Arabic to a group of visiting scholars:

 "O Lord, will I find that you punish me although you know of my thirst in the heat of midday?
 Will I find that you punish me although you know that I rub my face on Earth to worship you?
 Will I find that you punish me although you know that I give up sins for you?
 Will I find that you punish me although you know that I stay awake all night just for you?"
 To which Allah then inspired to Ilyas, "Raise your head from the Earth for I will not punish you".

 Although most Muslim scholars believed that Elijah preached in Israel, some early commentators on the Quran stated that Elijah was sent to Baalbek, in Lebanon.
-Modern scholars have rejected this claim, stating that the connection of the city with Elijah would have been made because of the first half of the city's name, that of Baal, which was the deity that Elijah exhorted his people to stop worshiping.
+Scholars have rejected this claim, stating that the connection of the city with Elijah would have been made because of the first half of the city's name, that of Baal, which was the deity that Elijah exhorted his people to stop worshiping.
 Scholars who reject identification of Elijah's town with Baalbek further argue that the town of Baalbek is not mentioned with the narrative of Elijah in either the Quran or the Hebrew Bible.